hr21don/Scaling-Dice/README.md

 * Your program should simulate rolling dice over and over to see how many times each outcome occurs and then determine the probabilities based on that.
 * You'll need to simulate a really large number of rolls to get a result that's statistically significant.

+## Input
+Variable Number of Arguments for sides of dice.

+## Output
+Table of probability for each possible outcome.